chrisjackson-pellicle/paragone-nf/README.md

 https://www.biorxiv.org/content/10.1101/2020.08.21.261925v2

 https://bitbucket.org/dfmoralesb/target_enrichment_orthology/src/master/

 This tuturial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
 In addition, you should have the Nextflow pipeline script `xxx.nf` and its corresponding config file `xxx.config`.

 ## Step 1: input data

+If you have used the Nextflow pipeline `hybpiper_pipeline_v1_6_NO_INTRONERATE.nf` to run HybPiper, it will have produced the following subfolders in your main results folder:

+ - `09_paralogs`
+ - `10_paralogs_noChimeras`

+See the LINK tutorial for a full description of the files in these output folders.
+Briefly, folder `09_paralogs` contains a fasta file for each gene in your HybPiper target file.
+Each fasta file contains the 'main' contig selected by HybPiper for each sample.
+Where HybPiper has detected putative paralog contigs, these sequences are also included; in such cases, the main contig has the fasta header suffix '.main', whereas putative paralogs have the suffix '.0', '.1' etc. Folder `10_paralogs_noChimeras` contains the same data, except that contigs that are potentially chimeric (see LINK) have been removed.

 HybPiper paralogs directory OR
 HybPiper paralogs noChimers directory